EVA

 NIH R01AG065110

-This project investigates brain health disparities in older Black and Latino adults.
-Learn more here.
+This project investigated brain health disparities in older Black and Latino adults.
+Recruitment was completed in the Spring of 2025, and we are now awaiting results.

 GLOBAL HIV PAIN TASK FORCE